otaviofcoletti/Enem_calculator/README.md

 ![alt text](https://user-images.githubusercontent.com/65844604/136717077-346a105c-4bbc-4f58-a06c-470db178142e.png)

 After this, you must create a txt file called "notas_enem.txt" in the same folder that you put the code, don´t forget to keep this extension.
-In this file you put your grades like this:
+In this file you put your grades like this, KEEP THE SUBJECTS ORDER:

 ![alt text](https://user-images.githubusercontent.com/65844604/136717010-07f0e43e-3d45-4f55-b89c-b4669b3f3740.png)